Tame stacks and log flat torsors: Introduction

 The following questions immediately arise:

-\begin{enumerate} \item Given a $G$-torsor over $U$, under which condition is it possible to extend it into a tame $G$-cover of $X$ ? \item Among all the possible extensions of a given $G$-torsor into a tame $G$-cover, is there a canonical choice ? \end{enumerate}
+\begin{enumerate} \item Given a $G$-torsor over $U$, under which condition is it possible to extend it into a tame $G$-cover of $X$? \item Among all the possible extensions of a given $G$-torsor into a tame $G$-cover, is there a canonical choice? \end{enumerate}

 We give here an answer to these questions in terms of log flat torsors.
-More precisely, we show the following (cf. Theorem \ref{main_thm}):
+More precisely, we show the following (cf. Theorem~\ref{main_thm}):

-\begin{thm} A $G$-torsor $t$ over $U$ can be extended into a tame $G$-cover of $X$ if and only if it can be extended into a log flat $G$-torsor $t^{\log}$ over $X(\log D)$.
-Moreover, the scheme underlying $t^{\log}$ is the initial object in the category of tame $G$-covers extending $t$. \end{thm}
+\begin{theorem} Let $X$ be a noetherian regular scheme, and let $D$ be a normal crossing divisor on $X$, with complement $U:=X\setminus D$; we denote by $X(\log D)$ the log scheme defined by this data.
+Let $G$ be a finite flat group scheme over $X$, and let $t$ be a $G$-torsor over $U$.
+Then $t$ can be extended into a tame $G$-cover of $X$ if and only if it can be extended into a log flat $G$-torsor $t^{\log}$ over $X(\log D)$.
+If it exists, such a $t^{\log}$ is unique, and its underlying scheme together with the induced $G$-action is the initial object in the category of tame $G$-covers extending $t$. \end{theorem}

-When the group $G$ is \'etale, this result is already implicitly contained in the work of Grothendieck and Murre \cite{gm71}.
-Indeed, they require a tame cover to be a normal scheme, that is, they select the initial object right from the beginning.
+When the group $G$ is \'etale, the first statement is implicitly contained in the work of Grothendieck and Murre \cite{gm71}: they require a tame cover to be a normal scheme, that is, they select the initial object right from the beginning.
 This implies the unicity of a tame cover extending a given torsor.

-This work is a continuation of our previous paper \cite{gil6}, in which log schemes and log flat torsors were the central tool.
-The idea, already explored in \cite{gil6}, that tame actions should be linked with log flat torsors is now made precise here, at least in the particular setting of Theorem \ref{main_intro}.
-This clarifies a lot the situation.
-We also prove a more general result (see Corollary \ref{vistoli_cor}) in a single direction: the action underlying a $G$-torsor for the log flat topology over any fs log scheme has a tame quotient stack.
+This work is a continuation of previous work of the first author \cite{gil6}, in which log schemes and log flat torsors were the central tool.
+The idea, already explored in \cite{gil6}, that tame actions should be linked with log flat torsors is now made precise here, at least in the particular setting of Theorem~\ref{thm:main_intro}.
+We also prove a more general result (see Corollary~\ref{vistoli_cor}) in a single direction: the action underlying a $G$-torsor for the log flat topology over any fs log scheme has a tame quotient stack.
 In \cite{gil6}, a similar result was proved under the hypothesis that $G$ is commutative.
-The main difference is that tame stacks are a more flexible tool than CEPT-tame actions, that we were using previously.
+The main difference is that tame stacks are more flexible than CEPT-tame actions, that we were using previously.

-Let us outline some consequences of Theorem \ref{main_intro}.
+Let us outline some consequences of Theorem~\ref{thm:main_intro}.